 The warp threads were determined by visual examination of the weave and angle maps to correspond to the horizontal threads.
+From the x-rays, the weave was determined to be a plain (rectilinear) pattern.

 This report provides a horizontal thread count deviation map, a vertical thread count deviation map, a horizontal thread angle map, a vertical thread angle map, and histograms of horizontal and vertical thread counts.
 A table of contents occurs on page 3.